Bald eagle: Behavior

 To hunt fish, the eagle swoops down over the water and snatches the fish out of the water with its talons.
 They eat by holding the fish in one claw and tearing the flesh with the other.
 Eagles have structures on their toes called spicules that allow them to grasp fish.
-Osprey also have this adaptation.
+Ospreys also have this adaptation.
 Bird prey may occasionally be attacked in flight, with prey up to the size of Canada geese attacked and killed in mid-air.
-It has been estimated that the gripping power (pounds by square inch) of the bald eagle is ten times greater than that of a human.
+It has been estimated that the bald eagle's grip (measured as newtons per square meter, or pounds per square inch) is ten times stronger than that of a human.
 Bald eagles can fly with fish at least equal to their own weight, but if the fish is too heavy to lift, the eagle may be dragged into the water.
-It may swim to safety, in some cases pulling the catch along to the shore as it swims, but some eagles drown or succumb to hypothermia.
+Bald eagles can swim, but in some cases, they drag their catch ashore with their talons.
+Still, some eagles drown or succumb to hypothermia.
 Many sources claim that bald eagles, like all large eagles, cannot normally take flight carrying prey more than half of their own weight unless aided by favorable wind conditions.
 On numerous occasions, when large prey such as large fish including mature salmon or geese are attacked, eagles have been seen to make contact and then drag the prey in a strenuously labored, low flight over the water to a bank, where they then finish off and dismember the prey.
 When food is abundant, an eagle can gorge itself by storing up to 1 kg of food in a pouch in the throat called a crop.
 Gorging allows the bird to fast for several days if food becomes unavailable.
 Occasionally, bald eagles may hunt cooperatively when confronting prey, especially relatively large prey such as jackrabbits or herons, with one bird distracting potential prey, while the other comes behind it in order to ambush it.
 While hunting waterfowl, bald eagles repeatedly fly at a target and cause it to dive repeatedly, hoping to exhaust the victim so it can be caught (white-tailed eagles have been recorded hunting waterfowl in the same way).
 When hunting concentrated prey, a successful catch often results in the hunting eagle being pursued by other eagles and needing to find an isolated perch for consumption if it is able to carry it away successfully.